Natural flu cure?

 How can I end flu symptoms naturally?

-Believe it or not, those flu symptoms you're experiencing are part of a natural healing process- evidence that your immune system is working to battle the flu.
-For instance a temperature is your body's way of trying to kill viruses in a hotter-than-normal environment.
+Flu symptoms are part of a natural healing process- evidence that your immune system is working to battle the flu.
+For instance a fever is your body's way of trying to kill viruses in a hotter-than-normal environment.
 In addition a fever's hot environment makes germ-killing proteins in your blood circulate more quickly and effectively.
-Thus, if you endure a moderate fever for a day or two, you may actually get well faster.
+So if you endure a moderate fever for a day or two, you may actually get well faster.

 Coughing is another productive flu symptom.
 When you cough, you're helping to clear your breathing passages of thick mucus that can carry germs to your lungs and the rest of your body.